 The philosophy of integrated pest management (IPM) was developed in the 1950s because of concerns over increased pesticide use, environmental contamination, and the development of pesticide resistance.
 The objectives of IPM include reducing pest management expenses, conserving energy, and reducing the risk of pesticide exposure to people, animals, and the environment.
 Its main goal, however, is to reduce pesticide use by using a combination of tactics to control pests, including cultural, biological, genetic, and chemical controls.
 Pest management on golf courses results in significant inputs of time, labor, and financial resources.
 To grow healthy turfgrass, it is important for golf course superintendents to know what IPM is and how to implement it for each pest group (arthropods, nematodes, diseases, and weeds).
 They must be well-versed in pest identification, understand pest life cycles and/or conditions that favor pests, and know about all possible methods of controlling pests.

-- Some federal or state regulations cover practically anyone who manufactures, formulates, markets, and uses pesticides. - Record keeping of pesticide use may be required by law.
+Some federal or state regulations cover practically anyone who manufactures, formulates, markets, and uses pesticides.
+Record keeping of pesticide use is required by lowa law.
 IPM principles suggest that you keep records of all pest control activity so that you may refer to information on past infestations or other problems to select the best course of action in the future.
+Information on record keeping principles in lowa can be found here.
+Always refer to the label for proper mixing, handling, and application instructions.
+The label is the law.

-- Proper records of all pesticide applications should be kept according to local, state, or federal requirements. - Use records to establish proof of use and follow-up investigation of standard protocols regarding: - o Date and time of application

-- Name of applicator - Person directing or authorizing the application - Weather conditions at the time of application - o Target pest - Pesticide used (trade name, active ingredient, amount of formulation, amount of water) - o Adjuvant/surfactant and amount applied, if used - Area treated (acres or square feet) and location - o Total amount of pesticide used - Application equipment - Additional remarks, such as the severity of the infestation or life stage of the pest - Follow-up to check the effectiveness of the application
+- Proper records of all pesticide applications should be kept according to local, state, or federal requirements. - Use records to establish proof of use and follow-up investigation of standard protocols regarding: - Date and time of application - Name of applicator - Person directing or authorizing the application - Weather conditions at the time of application, to include wind speed. - Target pest - Pesticide used (trade name, active ingredient, amount of formulation, amount of water) - Adjuvant/surfactant and amount applied, if used - Area treated (acres or square feet) and location - Total amount of pesticide used - Application equipment - Additional remarks, such as the severity of the infestation or life stage of the pest - Follow-up to check the effectiveness of the application.